zazuu-hq/core-api-doc/README.md

 ## Get started

-Zazuu provides a collection of APIs that enable you to process and manage transfers.
-Our APIs accept and return JSON in the HTTP body, and return standard HTTP response codes.
 You can consume the APIs directly using your favorite HTTP/REST library.
 We have a testing environment called sandbox, which you can contact [support@zazuu.co](mailto:support@zazuu.co) to sign up for test API calls without affecting live data.

 # Authentication